JannisX11/blockbench-plugins/plugins/pbr_preview/about.md

 Channels can be disabled by hiding or deleting the layer, or un-assigning the channel in the menu.
 Texture layers cannot be assigned to more than one channel.
 Assigning a layer to a new channel will clear the layer's current channel.

+### Global Settings

+The following Blockbench settings are added by this plugin:

+#### Global Metalness / Roughness

+- Adjusts the metalness or roughness multiplier used in the PBR Preview scene.

+---

 ## Roadmap
 - Java project support
 - labPBR texture exports
+- Preview scene PostFX